edewata/pki/docs/admin/Session_Timeout.md

 * TLS session
 * HTTP session

+Due to differences in the way the clients works, these sessions affect the clients differently.

 ### TLS Session

 TLS session is a secure communication channel through a TLS connection established via TLS handshake protocol.